vamshireddy/Knapsack-Application-for-Android/README.md

 Knapsack-Project
 ================

-This a friendly application for thief.
-It suggests the thief to rob the items in a house in such a way that he/she could get max value out of it.
+* This Application uses Knapsack algorithm to suggest the best valued items for a theif to put in a sack of certain weight.

-Its done on Android.
+* It has a nicer GUI on android

+###Usage:

+* Go to bin directory and copy the apk file to your device and install it.